sargue/mailgun/README.md

 ### Android support

 There is not.
 Android is not officially supported.
-I have no experience on Android development so I won't be able to help much on any issue.
+I have no experience on Android development, so I won't be able to help much on any issue.
 There are a [number of issues raised](https://github.com/sargue/mailgun/issues?q=label%3Aandroid) which indicate that the library *can* be used on Android but YMMV.

 The main issue about using this library on android is the repackaging of some packages done by Jersey, like `javax.inject`.
 If using gradle you could try to add this: